kantoku-code/Fusion360_NEKONOTE/README.md

 It shows/hides various folders in the browser tree at once.

-In Japanese, the busy state is expressed as "Neko no te meshimasu" (I want to borrow the cat's paw).
+In Japanese, the busy state is expressed as "I want to borrow the cat's hand".
-Is it really helpful to have a cat's paw(NEKONOTE)?
+Is it really helpful to have a cat's hand(NEKONOTE)?

 ---